filio123321/space-apps-challenge/README.md

 ## General Information
-- MARS-O is an easy to use IOS and ANDROID app.
+- Mars-O is an easy to use ios and android app.
 - Nasa has a big repository of files which prove difficult to find specific documents to find.
-Here comes MARS-O.
+Here comes Mars-O.
-- MARS-O scans and creates a short summary of every document in given repository, which then is used to compare to an input string and find a ratio.
-Documents are sorted by ratio (and for easy use displayed on our app).
+- Marso-o scans and creates a short summary of every document in given repository, which then is used to compare to an input string and find a ratio.
+Documents are sorted by ratio (and for easy use displayed on our app)

 ## Technologies Used